adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 | ✅                              | 900,000                     | 20,000                      |
 | ✅                              | 850,000                     | 10,000                      |
 | 💥                              | 800,000                     | 0                           |

 ---

+and of course all voting systems have the "deadline problem"

+it's easy to flood an electorate with misinformation or propaganda in the strategic window right before an election deadline

+this means that instead of options that have legitimate deep support in general winning, it's easy to game the system and make strategy the main decider of what happens

+---